- General tips

 - Stay with large carriers/international airports.
 Usually, big brands have trans-friendly policies.
-Notable exclusions are Dubai International Airport (transit is okay, but do not leave the airport), and Muslim countries might raise issues for anything that might look like a sex toy (e.g., packers, dilators)
+Notable exclusions are Dubai International Airport (avoid even transiting there if possible), and Muslim countries might raise issues for anything that might look like a sex toy (e.g., packers, dilators)

 - Know the specific travel rules.
 Read up on travel policy regarding medication and medical equipment, along with policies on ID and boarding passes.

 - Bring all available documentation.
 Deed polls, endocrinology letters, psychiatric letters, etc. In the event that you are stopped and questioned, documentation can serve as an effective communicator and proof of your identity.